Welcome to PR Case Studies. Let's get started.

 We will wrap up this course by writing an original case study blog brief, based primarily on the background research we compiled.
 The brief will include a focus on a pivotal event or development, and PR’s functional, tactical and strategic roles in managing that event.

-Tip: Writing the case study brief is a collaborative exercise.
+Tip: Writing the case study brief can be a collaborative exercise.
 As a class, we will determine the format and required elements.
 I will be available to work with you one-on-one until the last day of class.
 Take advantage of that.

 If you have had a chance to glance at the syllabus, you may have noticed a couple of other features in this class.
 For one, no textbook.
 You’re welcome.
 The case study blogs on this website each illustrate a focus of PR -- ethics and law, media relations, marketing communication, financial communication, the emerging field of headline risk, and ESG and crisis communication.